argrelay/argrelay/docs/dev_notes/completion_perf_notes.md

 # See also

-Module imports done by `ProposeArgValuesRemoteOptimizedClientCommand` are constrained by this test:
+Module imports done by `ClientCommandRemoteWorkerTextProposeArgValuesOptimized` are constrained by this test:

 ```
-tests/offline_tests/relay_client/test_ProposeArgValuesRemoteOptimizedClientCommand.py
+tests/offline_tests/relay_client/test_ClientCommandRemoteWorkerTextProposeArgValuesOptimized.py
 ```

 # Raw data